User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 It becomes the perfect hiding place for insider threats, dormant accounts, and accidental data leaks.

-A clean, consistent user access review policy helps eliminate those blind spots.
+A clean, consistent user access policy helps eliminate those blind spots.
 It’s like closing windows in a storm—you don’t wait until the rain pours in.

 Benefits of Regular Access Reviews